dahmian/Yelp-Touch-App/README.md

 sha1.js
 jquery.js

 Default to open now, with 4 stars or more.
-Just display rating, miles and title
+Just display rating, miles and title.
+Sort by rating + number of ratings.